stonemjs/docs/src/docs/essentials/incoming-event.md

 title: Incoming Events
 ---

 In Stone.js, the `IncomingEvent` is the heart of your application.
 It represents the **intention** that your system must respond to.
-This intention doesn’t come out of nowhere — it’s born from a **cause** in the external world.
+This intention doesn’t come out of nowhere, it’s born from a **cause** in the external world.

-That cause — an HTTP request, a CLI command, a cloud event — is captured and interpreted by an [**adapter**](../architecture/adapter).
+That cause, an HTTP request, a CLI command, a cloud event, is captured and interpreted by an [**adapter**](../architecture/adapter).
 The adapter translates it into an `IncomingEvent`, and it’s passed through the system for processing.

 In the Continuum Architecture, **every application begins with an intention**.
 That intention is always modeled as an `IncomingEvent`.

-Even though it’s created by the adapter in the **integration dimension**, the `IncomingEvent` **belongs to the initialization dimension** — where the core logic and internal context live.
+Even though it’s created by the adapter in the **integration dimension**, the `IncomingEvent` **belongs to the initialization dimension**, where the core logic and internal context live.
 It is part of the internal flow of your application, not a raw input you manipulate freely.

 You cannot mutate or instantiate an `IncomingEvent` directly.
 It is created **internally by the adapter**, and as a developer, you only **participate in its creation** via [adapter middleware](../architecture/adapter#adapter-middleware).
 Once received, it is treated as immutable.
-You can read from it, enrich it with metadata, and respond to it — but you never replace or reassign it.
+You can read from it, enrich it with metadata, and respond to it, but you never replace or reassign it.

 There are many flavors of `IncomingEvent` depending on the platform: